theoh-io/Airflow/docs/visualization.md

 # Visualization Guide

-This guide explains how to visualize microClimateFoam results using ParaView, which is included in the Docker image.
+This guide explains how to visualize OpenFOAM results using ParaView, which is included in the Docker image.

-> **Quick Reference**: See `docs/visualization_quickref.md` for a condensed cheat sheet of common commands and workflows.
+> **Quick Start**: See `docs/quick_start.md` for a complete workflow example.

 ## ParaView Setup